NJ Clean Energy rebates for heaters in Ocean City, NJ (Updated 2020)

 Meanwhile, a model using an electric heat pump needs a 2.0 UEF or higher.
 But, you can get a higher rebate: $750, which is significantly more than those other models.

-Now, if you’re ready to upgrade your heating system and are looking for energy efficiency, then you should consider ductless heating.
-Generally, these are way more efficient than gas, oil, or other electric heating options.
+Ductless mini splits are much more energy-efficient than gas, oil, or other electric heating options.
 And, you can get anywhere from $600 to $2,000 in rebates from NJ Clean Energy for installing a new system.

 In a nutshell: EER and SEER measure how well the system provides air conditioning (most handle heating and cooling).
 HSPF measures the efficiency of the heat pump.